ecwpz91/cloud-native-workshop-v2m2-guides/implementing-cd.md

 ![Repository Webhook]({% image_path cd-gogs-webhook-add.png %}){:width="660px"}

 All done.
 You can **click on the newly defined webhook** to see the list of *Recent Delivery*.
 Click on the **Test Delivery** button allows you to manually trigger the webhook for testing purposes.
-Click on it and verify that the _monolith-pipeline_ starts running immediately (navigate to _Builds > Builds_ then you should see one running.
+Click on it and verify that the _monolith-pipeline_ starts running immediately (navigate to _Builds > Pipelines_ then you should see one running.
 Click on it to ensure the pipeline is executing, and optionally confirm the _Approve Go Live_ as before).

 `Congratulations!` You have added a human approval step for all future developer changes.
 You now have two projects that can be visualized as: